JustinRayAngus/PICNIC/docs/source/install/environment.rst

    export MPIF77=$(which mpif77)
    export MPIF90=$(which mpif90)

 If installing on LC, these mpi and fortran compilers should be pre-installed.
-If installing on a personal mac, these comilers can be intalled using brew:
+If installing on a personal mac, these compilers can be intalled using brew:

 .. code-block:: bash